 Proc.
-2013-22.
+2013 22.

-- 1.06 Annuity Contract.
-Annuity Contract means a nontransferable group or individual contract as defined in Code §§403(b)(1) and 401(g), established for each Participant by the Employer, or by each Participant individually, that is issued by an Insurance Company qualified to issue annuities in a State and that includes payment in the form of an annuity.
-See Section 8.03.
-In the case of an Annuity Contract, the term "Individual Account" when used under the Plan will include individual annuity certificates issued on behalf of a Participant or Beneficiary, in addition to individual Annuity Contracts. - 1.07 Appendix.
-Appendix means one of the Appendices to an Adoption Agreement designated as "A", "B", "C", or "D" which are expressly authorized by the Plan and as part of the Plan, are covered by the Plan's Advisory Opinion Letter.
-The Appendices are part of the Adoption Agreement. - 1.08 Beneficiary.
-Beneficiary means a person or entity designated by a Participant or by the Plan who is or may become entitled to a benefit under the Plan upon the Participant's death, as identified under the terms governing each Investment Arrangement or in other records maintained under the Plan.
+- 1.07 Appendix.-Appendix means one of the Appendices to an Adoption Agreement designated as "A", "B", "C", or "D" which are expressly authorized by the Plan and as part of the Plan, are covered by the Plan's Advisory Opinion Letter.
+The Appendices are part of the Adoption Agreement. - 1.08 Beneficiary.-Beneficiary means a person or entity designated by a Participant or by the Plan who is or may become entitled to a benefit under the Plan upon the Participant's death, as identified under the terms governing each Investment Arrangement or in other records maintained under the Plan.
 A Beneficiary who becomes entitled to a benefit under the Plan remains a Beneficiary under the Plan until the Vendor has fully distributed to the Beneficiary his/her Plan benefit.
-A Beneficiary's right to (and the Plan Administrator's duty to provide to the Beneficiary) information or data concerning the Plan does not arise until the Beneficiary first becomes entitled to receive a benefit under the Plan.
+A Beneficiary's right to (and the Plan Administrator's duty to provide to the Beneficiary) information or data concerning the Plan does not arise until the Beneficiary first becomes entitled to receive a benefit under the Plan. - 1.09 Church.-Church means an organization described in Code section 3121(w)(3)(A), of the Internal Revenue Code and generally refers to a church, a convention or association of churches, or an elementary, secondary school or seminary that is controlled, operated, or principally supported by a church or a convention or association of churches.
+This Plan may only be adopted by athe Treasury Regulations thereunder.
+A Church .
+For this purpose, also includes a QCCO.
+Church does not include a QCCO, a non QCCO, or any other organization, whether or not that organization is controlled by or associated with a Church, as so defined.

-- 1.09 Church.
-Church means an organization described in Code section 3121(w)(3)(A), of the Internal Revenue Code and generally refers to a church, a convention or association of churches, or an elementary, secondary school or seminary that is controlled, operated, or principally supported by a church or a convention or association of churches the Treasury Regulations thereunder.
-A Church also includes a QCCO.
-Church does not include any other organization, whether or not that organization is controlled by or associated with a Church, as so defined. - (A) Church-Related Organization.
-A Church-Related Organization means a church or convention or association of churches or other organization described in Code §414(e)(3)(A). - (B) Church Plan.
-Church Plan means a plan described in Code §414(e). - (C) Qualified Church-Controlled Organization or QCCO.
-"Qualified Church-Controlled Organization" (QCCO) means an organization described in Code §3121(w)(3)(B), and generally refers to any church controlled, tax-exempt organization described in Code §501(c)(3), other than an organization which: - (1) Offers goods, services, or facilities for sale, other than on an incidental basis, to the general public, other than goods, services, or facilities which are sold at a nominal charge which is substantially less than the cost of providing such goods, services, or facilities; and - (2) Normally receives more than 25% of its support from either: (a) governmental sources, or (b) receipts from admissions, sales of merchandise, performance of services, or furnishing of facilities, in activities which are not unrelated trades or businesses, or both. - (D) Non-Qualified Church-Controlled Organization or Non-QCCO.
-Non-Qualified Church-Controlled Organization (Non-QCCO) means a church-controlled, tax-exempt organization described in Code §501(c)(3) that is not a Church or a QCCO. - (E) Minister.
-A duly ordained, commissioned, or licensed minister of a Church, as described in Code §414(e)(5)(A)(i). - 1.10 Code.
-Code means the Internal Revenue Code of 1986, as amended and includes applicable IRS Guidance.
+- (A) Church-Related Organization.
+A Church-Related Organization means a church or convention or association of churches or other organization described in Code §414(e)(3)(A). - (B) Church Plan.-Church Plan means a plan described in Code §414(e). - (C) Qualified Church-Controlled Organization or QCCO.-"Qualified Church-Controlled Organization" (QCCO) means an organization described in Code §3121(w)(3)(B), and generally refers to any church controlled, tax-exempt organization described in Code §501(c)(3), other than an organization which: - (1) Offers goods, services, or facilities for sale, other than on an incidental basis, to the general public, other than goods, services, or facilities which are sold at a nominal charge which is substantially less than the cost of providing such goods, services, or facilities; and - (2) Normally receives more than 25% of its support from either: (a) governmental sources, or (b) receipts from admissions, sales of merchandise, performance of services, or furnishing of facilities, in activities which are not unrelated trades or businesses, or both. - (D) Non-Qualified Church-Controlled Organization or Non-QCCO.-Non-Qualified Church-Controlled Organization (Non-QCCO) means a church-controlled, tax-exempt organization described in Code §501(c)(3) that is not a Church or a QCCO. - (E) Minister.
+A duly ordained, commissioned, or licensed minister of a Church, as described in Code §414(e)(5)(A)(i). - 1.10 Code.Code means the Internal Revenue Code of 1986, as amended and includes applicable IRS Guidance.